web3-protocol/evm-browser/README.md

 `yarn start`

+By default it will use the ethereum providers embedded with the [viem.sh](https://viem.sh) library.

 Use your own web3 provider : `yarn start --web3-url https://eth-mainnet.alchemyapi.io/v2/xxxxxx`

 Use your local evm node : `yarn start --web3-url http://127.0.0.1:8545`